Apostu0Alexandru/campaign-play-processor/README.md

    -> iterate throughout each event to process it -> markProcessedEvents()

    I did the worker logic now, and tested it with postman.
 Added usefull logs.
 Backend functional but requires some error handling.

+   Now i am moving to the frontend
+   I chose react through vite
+   I kept all of the 3 core requirments into the App.jsx. till now i did the first one to display campaigns and play counts by accesing the backend 2 functions that the worker is using.
+I did the second requirment, which is having a button that simulates an event.

+   Completed the core requirements.
+Added the 3 function of the frontend, the autorefresing feature with setInterval which calls the displayCampaigns every 3 seconds, so the user doesnt need to refresh in order to see the counts of events.